-The trustees hold meetings generally on at least a quarterly basis to conduct the operations of the charity and implement its investment and other policies together with other ad hoc meetings as required.
+The trustees hold meetings generally on at least a quarterly basis to conduct the operations of the charity, to review the minutes of Sub-Committee meetings and implement other policies.
+Other ad hoc meetings are called if required.

 The Finance and Property Sub-Committee usually meets on a fortnightly basis to consider and take major decisions on property and financial issues.